tursodatabase/libsql/ext/wasm/README-dist.txt

   but is less portable than the main build, so is provided as a separate binary.

-Both directories contain small demonstration apps.
-Browsers will not server WASM files from file:// URLs, so the demonstrations require a web server and that server must include the following headers in its response when serving the files:
+Both directories contain small demonstration and test apps.
+Browsers will not serve WASM files from file:// URLs, so the demo/test apps require a web server and that server must include the following headers in its response when serving the files:

     Cross-Origin-Opener-Policy: same-origin
     Cross-Origin-Embedder-Policy: require-corp